 Don’t let the cutesy magical girls premise fool you as Love, Chunibyo & Other Delusions is essentially a slice of life romance/ drama about growing up and leaving one’s past behind, touching on tough subjects such as dealing with grief and loss.
 Without spoiling too much, the bulk of the narrative revolves around Rikka and the death of her father, who passed away from a terminal illness when she was only a child, with the incident forming the bulk of her delusions.
 Armed with her ‘wicked’ right eye — its power sealed by an eye patch — Rikka searches for the ‘Ethereal Horizon,’ a mysterious place that our heroine believes will lead her to her late father and allow her to say ‘goodbye’ to him one final time.
 As it turns out, this overarching storyline neatly balances elements of comedy, drama and even romance together, with Yūta and Rikka becoming romantically entwined as the series progresses.
 While the first half of the show is generally more ‘fun,’ the second part becomes a little solemn and sombre, highlighting what grief can do to a person whilst stressing the power of human imagination.

-Another player worthy of note is the second year high school student Kumin Tsuyuri, a character who loves sleeping so much that she’s normally seen carrying a pillow — or several — around with her, wherever she goes, just in case she feels like some shuteye.
-Attempting to form a ‘Nap Club’ but failing, Kumin collaborates with Rikka when she’s trying to open the Far East Magic Nap Society of Summer, with Kumin believing that she’s finally formed her ‘Nap Club,’ albeit, a highly modified version.
+Another player worthy of note is the second-year high school student Kumin Tsuyuri, a character who loves sleeping so much that she’s normally seen carrying a pillow — or several — around with her, wherever she goes, just in case she feels like some shuteye.
+Attempting to form a ‘Nap Club’ but failing, Kumin collaborates with Rikka when the latter is trying to open the original Far Eastern Magic Society, with Kumin believing that she’s finally formed her ‘Nap Club,’ albeit, a highly modified version.
 Rating and analyzing all the girls in his class is Makoto Isshiki, a 16–year-old male student who sits behind Yūta and befriends him early on in the show.
 When his notebook, containing a ‘Cutie Girl Poll,’ is discovered, Makoto is forced to shave his thick luscious hair as a self-given punishment for his regrettable actions.
-Makoto eventually joins the Far East Magic Nap Society of Summer and falls for the innocent, naïve and old-fashioned Kumin, with the pair sharing a couple of sweet moments throughout the anime.
+Makoto eventually joins the Far Eastern Magic Nap Society of Summer and falls for the innocent, naïve and old-fashioned Kumin, with the pair sharing a couple of sweet moments throughout the anime.
 Last but not least we have Tōka Takanashi — with her long black hair and striking red eyes — Rikka’s acrobatic and flexible older sister, who works as a chef at a fine restaurant to support her chunibyo sister.
 Sick of Rikka’s delusional antics, Tōka often disciplines her younger sibling — or anyone else that she finds irritating — by whacking them with a ladle.
 Kind of quirky, huh?